Sites like Kunta Kinteh Island foster deep contemplation of humanity's past.

 Your journey prompts contemplation concerning personal values and worldviews.

-Your stay can leave a positive legacy.
+Your travel can leave a positive legacy.
 Commit to ethical and sustainable practices during your travels.

-Commit to minimizing your plastic waste by using reusable water bottles and shopping bags.
+Commit to minimizing your plastic reduce waste by using a reusable water bottle and shopping bags.

 Conserve water and energy whenever possible (shorter showers, turning off lights).